SJTU-IPADS/drtmh/README.md

 where `t` states for number of threads used, `c` states for number of coroutines used and `r` is left for workload. `tpcc` states for the application used, here states for running the TPC-C workload.
 The final augrment(16) is the number of machine used, according to the hosts.xml mentioned above.

+**Note that !** The first mac defined in `host.xml` must be **the same as the machine which runs the script.**.
+This machine is seemed as the master and will collect results from other servers.

 ------